Challenging claims of "elliptic flow" by comparing azimuth quadrupole and jet-related angular correlations from Au-Au collisions at $\sqrt{s_{NN}} = $ 62 and 200 GeV: 2D angular autocorrelations

-Based on comparisons of observed data systematics with theory the components (a) and (b) together have been interpreted to represent minimum-bias jets or minijets~\cite{fragevo,anomalous}.
+Based on subsequent comparisons of observed data systematics with theory the components (a) and (b) together have been interpreted to represent minimum-bias jets or minijets~\cite{fragevo,anomalous}.
 Component (c), identified as the nonjet azimuth quadrupole, has been conventionally attributed to elliptic flow~\cite{2004}.
 However, alternative mechanisms have been proposed~\cite{gluequad,boris}.
-The narrow exponential represents Bose-Einstein correlations and electron pairs from photoconversions, and the narrow 1D peak on $\eta_\Delta$ is attributed to projectile nucleon dissociation.
-Reinterpretation of the NJ quadrupole based on comparison with jet-related systematics is a main subject of this study.
+The 2D exponential represents Bose-Einstein correlations and electron pairs from photoconversions, and the narrow 1D peak on $\eta_\Delta$ is attributed to projectile-nucleon dissociation.
+Reinterpretation of the NJ quadrupole based on comparison with jet-related systematics is the main subject of this study.